edekadigital/BrowserAutomator/README.md

 # BrowserAutomator [![Build Status](https://travis-ci.org/edekadigital/BrowserAutomator.svg?branch=master)](https://travis-ci.org/edekadigital/BrowserAutomator)

-BrowserAutomator is an utility to easily control websites using a YAML configuration file.
+BrowserAutomator is a package to help you easily control websites using a simple YAML configuration.
 ## Installation
 Using pip for Python 3:
+In the project directory run:
-`pip install -r requirements.txt`
+`pip install .`

 ## Configuration
 #### setup.yml